turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 ## Limitations

-The table evaulates a subset of conditions at present:
+The table evaluates a subset of conditions at present:

 - `aws:PrincipalAccount`
 - `aws:PrincipalArn`